Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization

+The remaining model parameters that are not pruned or protected go through quantization.
 Quantization reduces the precision of model parameters to lower-bit representations (e.g., from 32-bit floating-point to 8-bit integers), leveraging redundancy and noise tolerance in large networks.
-Uniform quantization strategies create equally spaced quantization levels across the parameter space~\cite{lowBitQuantization, jacob2018quantization, yao2021hawq}, while non-uniform quantization approaches use varying intervals between levels to adapt to the parameter distribution~\cite{cai2017deep, fang2020post, miyashita2016convolutional}.
+Uniform quantization strategies create equally spaced quantization levels across the parameter space, while non-uniform quantization approaches use varying intervals between levels to adapt to the parameter distribution.

 Non-uniform quantization techniques, such as via \kmeans clustering~\cite{checknrun, gobo, deep-compression}, generally provide better compression and model quality.
 However, they have seen limited adoption in checkpoint compression systems due to their computational complexity.
-For instance, GOBO~\cite{gobo}, utilizing a variant of \kmeans clustering, takes roughly 50 minutes to quantize a relatively small model like ResNet-18~\cite{resnet} (11.7 million parameters) on an NVIDIA A40 GPU.
+For instance, GOBO~\cite{gobo}, that utilizes a variant of \kmeans clustering, takes roughly 50 minutes to quantize a small model like ResNet-18 (11.7M parameters).